Building cladding inspections in Moreland

 Determining a building's level of risk

-Where buildings are determined to pose a life safety risk, the Municipal Building Surveyor can make an emergency order to address immediate building safety issues to prevent loss of life.
+Where a building is determined to pose a life safety risk, the Municipal Building Surveyor can make an emergency order to address immediate building safety issues to prevent loss of life.

 Roles and responsibilities

-The Victorian Building Authority (VBA) regulates building and plumbing practitioners in Victoria, including undertaking inspections, investigations and audits to ensure compliance with relevant legislation.
+The Victorian Building Authority (VBA) regulates registered builders and registered private building surveyors and plumbing practitioners in Victoria, including undertaking inspections, investigations and audits to ensure these practitioners comply with relevant legislation.

-The VBA is the body responsible for receiving complaints regarding breaches of building legislation and the conduct of registered building practitioners, including builders and building surveyors.
+The Victorian Building Authority is the body responsible for receiving complaints regarding breaches of building legislation and the conduct of registered building practitioners, including builders and building surveyors.

 Moreland Council has no legislative ability to investigate or take action in respect to the actions of licensed building practitioners.

-Moreland residents with a question relating to their property can contact Moreland City Council on 9240 1111.
+Moreland residents with a question relating to their property can contact Council on 9240 1111.